-Our testing has shown that a stand-mounted Mezzo, at listening distances greater than 2-3 meters, requires the front of the Mezzo to be raised about 1".
-This is because the effects of comb-filtering are more noticeable the further you are away from the Mezzo.
+• With the Mezzo Convergent Synergy spiked, put on a multi-channel audio the Mezzo Convergent Synergy to be raised about 1".
+This is because the effects of combfiltering are more noticeable the further you are away from the Mezzo Convergent Synergy.
 This comb-filtering reveals itself as a slight nasal sound in the voice.
-If you notice this in the sound, you should raise the front spikes of your Mezzo.
-This can be done by removing the front spikes and replacing them with the spike assembly as shown in Figure 20 above.
+If you notice this in the sound, you should raise the front spikes of your Mezzo Convergent Synergy.
+This can be done by removing the front spikes and replacing them with the spike assembly as shown in Figure 14 above.
 Do as follows: